Louisville Slugger Custom Bat Builder

 Warranty: Wood Bats Do NOT Come With A Warranty

-* In The Case Of Defection, Manufacturer Warranty Replacements Will NOT Be Custom Models *
+* In The Case That Your Custom Bat Becomes Defective, Manufacturer Warranty Replacements Will NOT Be Custom Models *

 Your specs, your style, your bat!